Saturday-morning cartoon: 1970s: Regulatory changes

-By 1972, most action programming had been removed from the Saturday-morning slot, following pressure from parents' lobbying groups such as the Action for Children's Television (ACT).
+By 1972, most action programming had been removed from the Saturday-morning slot, following pressure from parents' lobbying groups such as Action for Children's Television (ACT).
 These groups voiced concerns about the presentation of commercialism, violence, anti-social attitudes and stereotypes in Saturday-morning cartoons.
-By the 1970s, these groups exercised enough influence, especially with the U.S. Congress and the Federal Communications Commission (FCC), that the television networks felt compelled to impose more stringent content rules for the animation houses.
+By the 1970s, these groups exercised enough influence, especially with the U.S. Congress and the FCC, that the television networks felt compelled to impose more stringent content rules for the animation houses.
+Fred Silverman, who at the time was head of CBS' daytime programming and brought about many of these action-oriented cartoons with his "superhero morning" initiative, refuted the claims that ACT and parental concerns were the deciding factor in the decline of these shows and instead said that ratings for superhero cartoons in general had begun to slip by the end of the 1960s and that declining ratings were a greater deciding factor than parental advocacy groups for causing these series to be phased out.
+In 1973, ACT tried to get advertising banned from children's broadcasting altogether, but ultimately compromised with the National Association of Broadcasters (NAB) which saw advertising limited to twelve minutes for every hour.
 In 1978, the Federal Trade Commission was openly considering a ban on all advertising during television programming targeting preschoolers, and severe restrictions on other children's program advertising, both of which would have effectively killed off the format; the commission ultimately dropped the proposal.
+Action for Children's Television founder Peggy Charren had mixed feelings about the impact of the regulatory changes and emphasized that she never wished to curtail creative freedom or do away with any entertainment others deemed "trashy" (and admitted to enjoying shows others would see as lacking artistic or moral value) but simply wished to see the networks produce things of higher quality with occasional educational value and not just use the blocks as opportunities to peddle shows that were barely disguised commercials.
+After deciding that the networks would always choose to do the barest minimum possible, Charren would instead redirect her efforts to advocating for funding of public broadcasting for the remainder of her life.